alpacahq/user-docs/content/trading-on-alpaca/account-plans.md

 holder, you are only entitled to receive and make use of IEX market data.
 For more information about our paper trading environment, please refer to [Paper Trading Specification]({{< relref "/trading-on-alpaca/paper-trading.md" >}}).

-## Alpaca Brokerage Account
+## Alpaca Brokerage Account (Live-Trading)

 After creating an Alpaca Paper Only Account, you can enable live trading by becoming an Alpaca Brokerage Account holder.
 This requires you to go through an account on-boarding process with Alpaca Securities LLC, a FINRA member and SEC registered broker-dealer.
-Currently, we only support brokerage accounts for qualified U.S. residents.
+Currently, we support brokerage accounts for qualified U.S. residents and are currently running an invite-only beta program for non-U.S. residents and business entities globally.

 With a brokerage account, you will be able to fully utilize Alpaca for your automated trading and investing needs.
 Using the Alpaca API, you'll be able to buy and sell stocks in your brokerage account, and you'll receive